NixOS/rfcs/rfcs/0133-git-hashing.md

 Even if we do end up adopting everything though, we think for the following two reasons the complexity can still be kept manageable:

-1. Per the abstract vs concrete model of the nix store in https://github.com/NixOS/nix/pull/6877 , everything we are doing is simply flushing out alternative interpretations of the abstract model.
+1. Per the abstract vs concrete model of the Nix store in https://github.com/NixOS/nix/pull/6877, everything we are doing is simply flushing out alternative interpretations of the abstract model.
-   This is the sense in which we are "removing the weaknesses and restrictions that make additional features appear necessary" per the Scheme mantra cited above:
+   This is the sense in which we are, per the Scheme mantra, "removing the weaknesses and restrictions that make additional features appear necessary":
    Instead of extending the model with new features, we are relaxing concrete model assumptions (e.g. references are always opaque store paths) while keeping the abstract model the same.

 2. We also support plans to decouple the layers of Nix further, and update our educational and marketing material to reflect it.